You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 Annual Deregistration Limit (1.4.25 to 31.3.26): £88,000

-The UK's economy grew by more than expected in the first three months of the year, according to the latest data from the Office for National Statistics (ONS).
+The UK economy shrank in May, according to latest figures from the Office for National Statistics (ONS).